 - Opportunities for students to attend Catholic conferences (e.g., World Youth Day, National Catholic Youth Conference, Wisconsin Catholic Youth Conference, St. John Bosco Youth Day)

-- Junior-Most juniors are preparing for Confirmation and will attend a retreat through their home parish.
-The junior class is invited to plan and run an optional junior retreat.
+- Junior - Most juniors are preparing for Confirmation, and will attend a retreat through their home parish.
+The junior class is invited to organize and execute an optional junior retreat.

 - Senior retreat - A three-day retreat, held off campus, is the culmination of a student’s four years at Catholic Memorial.
 The retreat focuses on their sense of self; their relationships with others; and their commitment to living their Catholic faith.